iL0g1c/GeoFS-Bifrost/README.md

 5. To activate the message stream use ```bf! toggleChat```
 6. In order to talk in GeoFS chat you must use: ```bf! say [message]```
    - **Multiword messages must be in double quotes.**

+## Censorship
+### Spam
+To prevent users from weaponizing Bifrost for spamming GeoFS chat, there is a spam filter.
+Your message will be block if you meet one or both of these conditions:
+1. Your discord server tries to send the same message twice in a row.
+2. Your discord server tries to send multiple messages within three seconds.

+Currently the spam filter is applied at the server's scope, but this may change.

+### Blocking GeoFS Accounts
+This feature has yet to be implemented, but it will allow servers to block accounts that they do not wish to see in their message stream.
+Each server will have their own block list.
+A user will be blocked using ```bf! block [Account ID]```